 0545: Glenn awakes and turns on the phone.
 E-mails are read and he endeavours to review and answer or action.
 This early morning diligence is essential because China and India are major sources for our stone supply, but they are +10 and +5 GMT.
 Thus, early morning work assures the business is communicating with them in the same working day which enables time efficiency and helps company ability.
 The work takes between 20 mins and an hour depending on what orders are on.

 0830: Staff have arrived, and they go through their priority actions from the previous day, then the daily update on our local logistics (deliveries arrived at Port for handling and distribution), sales and any other matters arising.
-Glenn decides on a plan of action, providing directions and suggestions that assures our business function.
+Glenn decides on a plan of action, providing directions and suggestions that assure our business function.

 1000: Glenn checks all supply origin weather reports and all logistic trade routes on which we have cargo at sea to ensure no problems are arising that could hamper production or the delivery process.
 Where problems are indicated, he investigates further and plans corrective action to ensure delivery on time or if that is simply impossible, plans to notify the client(s) so their arrangements can be adjusted in a timely manner.

 1130: Glenn checks on all other orders with manufacturing.
-This is an inter-personal call that cements relations with Hardscape’s trading partners in Italy, Netherlands, Portugal, Ireland and Spain so that they better understand our consistent need and therefore he can inform Hardscape’s clients with news that product is being delivered on time to correct specification.
+This is an inter-personal call that cements relations with Hardscape’s trading partners in Italy, Netherlands, Portugal, Ireland and Spain so that they better understand our consistent needs and therefore he can inform Hardscape’s clients with news that product is being delivered on time to correct specification.

 1330: Usually working a desk-lunch Glenn will action quotations or logistic requests, so they have an efficient and prompt turnaround of information to meet their work need requirements.

-1600: Glenn runs through with Lowell McCreadie all the projects on and checks from their staff brief at 0830 what else requires attention noting same for action on his priority list or providing direction/other action input.
+1600: Glenn runs through with Lowell McCreadie all the projects and checks from their staff brief at 0830 what else requires attention noting the same for action on his priority list or providing direction/other action input.

 1745: Glenn works on global sourcing tasks, company Ethical Trade programmes and engagements, company Business & Human Rights compliance and other associated matters of the Group regarding the Global supply chain.
-This work increases supply chain structures, governance and optimises the process for our clients.
+This work increases supply chain structures, and governance and optimises the process for our clients.

 1800: Glenn looks to wrap up for the day and heads home!